LIYunzhe1408/personal-website/content/project/Standard/index.md

 ---
 title: SRM - Standard Robot
-summary: Agile assassin on the field, earning a buff for the team.
+summary: The agile assassin on the *RoboMaster* field, earning a buff for the team.
 tags:
   - robotics
   - SRM